Unconditional measurement-based quantum computation with optomechanical continuous variables: Optomechanics implementation

 the time dependent terms in \refeq{eqn:P-j-dot-2} can be neglected.
 And if we denote by $Q_j^{(0)}$ and $P_j^{(0)}$ the values of position and momentum at the steady state, it is easy to find the following:

-where $\Delta_k\equiv\omega_k-\omega_c$ is the detuning of the $k^{\mbox{th}}$ drive with respect to the cavity.
+where $\Delta_k\equiv\omega_k-\omega_c$ is the detuning of the $k^{\text{th}}$ drive with respect to the cavity.

-Having obtained the steady state for all fields, we can derive a Hamiltonian of the system in terms of the quantum fluctuations around the classical steady values.
-First, we split the system operators into classical part and quantum fluctuation,
+Having obtained the steady state for all fields, we can derive a Hamiltonian of the system in terms of the quantum fluctuations around the classical steady state values.
+First, we split the system operators into a classical part (denoted as $\alpha_k$, $Q^{(0)}_j$ and $P^{(0)}_j$) and quantum fluctuations (denoted with a slight abuse of notation as $a$, $q_j$ and $p_j$),